robisim74/qwik-speak/docs/inline.md

 - Missing values
 - Translations with dynamic keys
 - Translations with dynamic params

-> Note.
-Currently, only `json` files are supported as assets

 ## Qwik Speak Inline Vite plugin & runtime
 When there are translations with dynamic keys or params, you have to use separate files, and add them to `runtimeAssets`: